thomasballinger/jsrisk/readme.md

 These are more interesting, have to implement logic

 * `GET /gamelogic/game/northamerica/attack/12/14/3`
-  Make this authenticated move
+  Make this move of any kind
     * get stored game
+	* if move is safe:
         * set allow_secure_moves on game to False
-    * take actions from action history of stored game
-    * set allow_secure_moves on game to True
         * take requested action
         * if requested action does not succeed: return failure
+    * else (move is unsafe)
+		* set allow_secure_moves status on game to True
+        * take requested action
+        * if requested action does not succeed: return failure
+        * set lastsecurejson to current game, stringified
 		* set allow_secure_moves status on game to False
-    * set lastsecurejson to current game, stringified
-    * store secure game
+    * store game
     * respond with game
+* `POST /gamelogic/game/northamerica/update`
+    * get stored secure game
+    * set allow_secure_moves on game to False
+    * take all actions in POSTed action history
+    * if requested actions do not succeed: return failure
+	* store game
+	* return True
 * `POST /gamelogic/game/northamerica/attack/12/14/3`
   Make all moves stored in this game plus this move
-    * get stored game
+    * get stored secure game
     * set allow_secure_moves on game to False
-    * take actions from action history of submitted game on stored game
+    * take actions from action history of submitted game on game
     * if states do not match: return failure
     * discard submitted game
     * set all_secure_moves on game to True